 Most people are aware that it can be difficult to find a Birkin, but few realise that this is because nearly every model is held at a very low level of production.
 The materials and quality intrinsic to their creation contribute to the rarity of all Hermès leather goods, which means handbag collectors can spend years searching for models in unusual materials and colours — especially shades that are more difficult to achieve.

 The So Black collection, currently one of the most desirable on the market, was not always as coveted as it is today.
 Designed by Jean Paul Gaultier, the black hardware effect is created thanks to a PVD coating.
 When it was first released in 2010, it was swiftly pulled from distribution because the delicate nature of the hardware made consumers wary of its utilitarian function.
 Of course, this only served to attract collectors.
-Seven years later, it is very rare to find one in perfect condition, like the model above, which was offered at auction in Hong Kong on 29 November 2017.
+Now, it is very rare to find one in perfect condition, like the model above.